-Philip Sutton’s work is now available to purchase and can be viewed if you scroll down this page.
-To enquire about a painting or about the opening on 22 April please email email@example.com or telephone us on 01308 459511.
+Philip Sutton’s work is still available to purchase and can be viewed if you scroll down this page.
+To enquire about a painting please email email@example.com or telephone us on 01308 459511.

 A fully illustrated 40pp catalogue is available at £10 plus £1.50 p&p with foreword by Philip’s grandson, journalist and author Jaz Allen-Sutton.

 Please scroll down this page to view the paintings in the catalogue.